-"The Blame Game is a modern management masterpiece; one of the most well-crafted business books I have ever read.
+"Credit and Blame at Work is a modern management masterpiece; one of the most well-crafted business books I have ever read.
 It is useful, timeless, and often counter-intuitive.
 This compelling gem weaves together rigorous research and commonsense to show how the wisest, most humane, and most effective leaders get ahead -- and enable their teams and organizations to succeed -- in surprising ways."

 -- Robert I. Sutton, Stanford Professor and author of Good Boss, Bad Boss

-"Packed full of intriguing, all-too-familiar stories, and based on a foundation of well established theories and research, The Blame Game is an excellent resource for developing greater self awareness about the dangerous allure, and greater social awareness about the contagious effects, of blame.
+"Packed full of intriguing, all-too-familiar stories, and based on a foundation of well established theories and research, Credit and Blame at Work is an excellent resource for developing greater self awareness about the dangerous allure, and greater social awareness about the contagious effects, of blame.
 Ben Dattner provides us with sound practical advice about how to stop playing the blame game, and how to instead create and maintain relationships and organizations based on honesty, trust and respect."

 -- Annie McKee, co-author of Primal Leadership and founder, Teleos Leadership Institute